calchiwo/ExplainThisRepo/README.md

 If you find a bug, have an idea, or want to improve the tool:
 - Open an issue
 - Or submit a pull request

-Keep changes focused and small.
-Explain the why, not just the what.

 ---